-The amendments adopted by the Committee are the only regulatory provisions identified by the Committee that accomplish the State's goal of increasing the units of affordable housing for underserved communities by leveraging Federal tax-exempt bond allocation.
-No other alternatives were proposed or otherwise brought to the Committee's attention.
+The amendments adopted by CDLAC are the only regulatory provisions identified by CDLAC that accomplish the State's goal of increasing the units of affordable housing for underserved communities by leveraging federal tax-exempt bond allocation.
+No other alternatives were proposed or otherwise brought to CDLAC's attention.